Strzelecki Ranges: Early settlers

-Clearing the vast forests was a formidable task that took the settlers years of back-breaking toil.
+Clearing the vast forests took years of grueling labor.
 The original selections were limited to 130 hectares, but some held less.
-Even to clear 40 hectares with an axe, saw and shovel was too big a task.
-The method they followed was to partly cut through the trees as they worked up the side of the steep slopes.
-At the top, they would fell a large tree that, by its own weight, brought down all the trees below into a giant tangled mess.
+Using the usual axe, saw, and shovel on even 40 hectares was ineffective.
+Instead, the settlers partly cut through the trees as they worked up the side of the steep slopes.
+At the top, they would fell a large tree that, by its own weight, brought down all the trees below it.
 The scrub and trees would be left to dry and then were lit on a hot day in January or February.
 The success depended on getting a clean fall and a good burn.
 And if left unchecked, the scrub and weeds quickly reoccupied the cleared ground before pasture could be established.

 The trees were huge, some with a girth of 18 metres and giant buttresses running up 6 metres or more.
 Some of the larger stumps were used as dwellings.

 Big trees were central to the culture of the early settlers in the Strzeleckis.
 In 1927 a local identity and axeman, Jack Pattinson cut 45 springboards into a tree to a height of 160 feet.
 He was ambidextrous, so the springboards went straight up the tree rather than spiraled around as usual.
 For a dare, he put a local Gunyah Football Club 'Dingos' jumper at the top.
 Legend has it that he bet any man a month's wages to climb up and get the jumper down.
 No one ever did; so it just rotted away.
 But over time the Pattinson Tree came to represent a totem in the local community and its remnants can still be found on the Grand Ridge Road.